Reference 02 — Graph model

 • Reading a module field on a vertex where that module is not active returns ERROR{tr::schema::not_found}.

-A vertex’s writable fields are whatever the schema says.
+A vertex’s writable fields are whatever the schema says — for the application namespace, whatever the owner’s field descriptor table declares (RFC-0010 §B: the table is the app part of the schema, so the two cannot drift).
 The protocol specifies a small set of mandatory core fields and a namespacing rule for extensions; it does NOT specify:

 • How many subscribers a vertex may have.